OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
 17.Output the facility id that has the highest number of slots booked.
 Ensure that in the event of a tie, all tieing results get output.
 ```
+-- First Attempt.
+I misunderstood the question.
+I needed to use window functions
+SELECT facid, total SUM(slots) AS TOTAL
+FROM cd.bookings
+GROUP BY facid
+ORDER BY facid  DESC
+LIMIT 1
+ ;

+ --

 ```